Ushakov Island: Climate

-Ushakov island has an ice cap climate (EF), bordering on a tundra climate (ET; average high in July is above freezing, meaning some snow can melt), owing to its location at 81 N and ~20 miles from the limit of permanent sea ice.
+Ushakov Island has an ice cap climate (Köppen EF), bordering on a tundra climate (ET), owing to its location at 81°N and approximately 20 miles from the limit of permanent sea ice.
 Summers are very cold and dry, while winters are extremely frigid and virtually without precipitation.
+The island experiences no more than 20–30 days with positive air temperatures annually, and is characterized by high relative humidity, frequent fogs, and overcast weather.